 Jamie works freelance as a Theatre and Film Director, Musician and Trans Activist.
 Her work is multi-disciplinary, queer, bold and entertaining and definitely not afraid to take risks.
 She has her own production company 'Jamie Fletcher & Company' and also works independently with a range of artists, performers, dancers, writers and musicians as well as theatre and film companies.

-Jamie is a talented singer and multi-instrumentalist.
-She has performed as a session musician on television and has toured with different bands throughout Europe.
-She composes music and produces sound design for artists, bands, theatre and dance companies, websites and film.
+Jamie is a talented singer and multi-instrumentalist and performer.
+She has performed as a session musician on television and has toured with different bands and theatre companies throughout Europe.
+She composes music and has produced sound design for artists, bands, theatre and dance companies, websites and film.

 Jamie has extensive experience teaching and leading artist development programmes and music and drama workshops with young people, community groups and emerging artists.
-Previous organisations Jamie has worked with include West Yorkshire Playhouse, City Varieties Youth Theatre Company, The Carriageworks Theatre, Harrogate Youth Theatre, DARTS (Doncaster Community Arts), C&T Digital Theatre Company, Manchester Metropolitan University, Leeds University, Leeds General Infirmary’s Hospital & Home Teaching Service, Wakefield Cathedral Education Centre and The Refugee Council.
+Previous organisations Jamie has worked with include West Yorkshire Playhouse/Leeds Playhouse, City Varieties Youth Theatre Company, The Carriageworks Theatre, Harrogate Youth Theatre, Stagecoach Theatre Arts Schools, DARTS (Doncaster Community Arts), C&T Digital Theatre Company, Manchester Metropolitan University, Leeds University, Leeds General Infirmary’s Hospital & Home Teaching Service, Wakefield Cathedral Education Centre and The Refugee Council.

 To keep up to date with projects and tour dates check out: